Sunset view of Barranquilla Colombia

 Apart from the amazing things to do in Barranquilla, you will find additional interesting options nearby.
 The following activities and sights are located in the surroundings of Barranquilla, making great day trips.

-15. Visit Puerto Colombia near Barranquilla
+1. Visit Puerto Colombia near Barranquilla

-Puerto Colombia is one of Colombia’s oldest ports, located just 30 minutes away from Barranquilla and easily accessible by bus or taxi/Uber.
+Puerto Colombia is one of Colombia’s oldest ports, located just 30 minutes away from Barranquilla and easily accessible by bus or taxi.
 While it may not be the country’s most picturesque seaside town, it offers a refreshing city escape, perfect for a leisurely walk or enjoying a delightful meal by the sea.

 Things to see in Puerto Colombia include the old train station, the lengthy wooden pier, the sea promenade (Malecón del Mar), the glass lighthouse (“farola”), and the colonial San Antonio de Salgar castle.
-Pradomar Beach and Salgar Beach offer opportunities for water sports enthusiasts, with activities such as paddleboarding and (kite) surfing.
+Pradomar Beach and Salgar Beach offer opportunities for water sports enthusiasts, with activities such as paddle boarding and (kite) surfing.

 Please note that the different sites are quite far from each other.
 It would take you approximately two hours to get from the wooden pier in the center to Salgar Beach in the north by foot, with the road not always being pedestrian-friendly and the sun being “bravo”, as they say in Colombia (meaning “ferocious, fierce”).
+However, there is a project in planning to extend the sea promenade all the way to the lighthouse.

 Insider tip: If you like ghost stories, ask the locals to tell you about “La Novia” (the bride)…